I am shipping orders on Thursday, Friday, and Saturday this week. News and More Info

 武藝 is a Korean Hanja title that means “martial arts” or “military skill.”

-武藝 is also a word in Chinese but used more often in the context of Korean martial arts.
+武藝 is also a Chinese word, but is used more often in the context of Korean martial arts.

 If you want to order this in modern Korean Hangul, just click the Hangul characters in the pronunciation box next to the Korean flag above.